-Sernova Cell Pouch SystemTM: A Platform Technology Approach
+Sernova Cell Pouch System[TM]: A Platform Technology Approach

 Sernova's patented Cell Pouch System[TM] is designed to take into consideration the biological requirements of therapeutic cells.
 This is achieved through the establishment of an organ-like environment defined as a vascularized tissue matrix for therapeutic cells, which develops within the device chambers following implantation.
-We believe this unique approach of encouraging vascularized tissue incorporation into the device also helps prevent fibrosis that plagues other implantable cell therapy devices and provides a biologically optimal environment for the engraftment and function of therapeutic cells.
+We believe this unique approach of encouraging vascularized tissue incorporation into the device may also help prevent fibrosis that plagues other implantable cell therapy devices and provides a biologically optimal environment for the engraftment and function of therapeutic cells.

-The Cell PouchTM is designed to be scalable to match the required cell dose for each clinical application.
-Our research demonstrates that following Cell PouchTM implantation deep under the skin or in other locations, vascularized tissue chambers develop within the device.
-Long-term preclinical studies have shown that the Cell PouchTM creates a stable, vascularized, native-tissue environment prior to transplantation of therapeutic cells, which we believe is key for maintaining long-term survival and function of therapeutic cell grafts.
+The Cell Pouch[TM] is designed to be scalable to match the required cell dose for each clinical application for optimized therapeutic effect.
+Our preclinical research demonstrated that following Cell Pouch[TM] implantation, vascularized tissue chambers develop within the device.
+Long-term preclinical studies have shown that the Cell Pouch[TM] creates a stable, vascularized, native-tissue environment prior to transplantation of therapeutic cells, which we believe is key for maintaining long-term survival and function of therapeutic cell grafts.
 We believe Sernova's approach also addresses the potential issues of other competing implantable devices wherein therapeutic cells are pre-inserted prior to the device being implanted into the body which may result in hypoxia, ischemia, and cell death (resulting in poor engraftment).
 These issues relate to the lack of an integrated vascularized tissue environment into which cells are transplanted.

-Data from a series of ISO 10993 biocompatibility studies, multiple preclinical studies, a pilot human clinical trial and our ongoing Phase 1/2 T1D human donor islet Clinical Trial demonstrate that the Cell Pouch[TM] is biocompatible and well-tolerated.
-These data further demonstrate that the Cell Pouch[TM] platform technology establishes a required cell-to-microvessel interaction to support the viability and function of therapeutic cells via the Cell Pouch[TM]-mediated local tissue environment.
+Data from a series of ISO 10993 biocompatibility studies, multiple preclinical studies, a pilot human clinical trial and our ongoing Phase 1/2 T1D Clinical Trial demonstrate that the Cell PouchTM is biocompatible and well-tolerated.
+These data further demonstrate that the Cell Pouch[TM] platform technology establishes a required cell-to-microvessel interaction to support the viability and function of therapeutic cells via the Cell PouchTM-mediated local tissue environment.
 In preclinical studies, an observed benefit of Cell Pouch[TM] was enhanced short and long-term therapeutic cell survival and function, which we believe is due in part to cells being transplanted into a natural tissue matrix in close contact with microvessels.
 Our preclinical studies have shown that human donor islets transplanted into Cell Pouch[TM] can control blood glucose levels in small and large animal models of diabetes over extended periods.
 Long-term studies in several animal models have demonstrated that following transplant, insulin-producing islets become well-supported with microvessels, as occurs in their natural pancreatic environment.
 As a potential "functional cure" for diabetes, this close vessel proximity enables islets to continuously monitor blood glucose levels and release the appropriate amount of insulin into the bloodstream.
 We have also recently demonstrated that ILCs of iPSC cells transplanted into the Cell Pouch[TM] can control blood glucose levels in small animal models of diabetes.
 Similar results have been observed for other potential therapeutic applications.
-For example, we have demonstrated that patient cells gene-edited to produce factor VIII and transplanted into the Cell Pouch[TM] are effective in restoring blood clotting in a preclinical animal model of hemophilia A. Furthermore, in a preclinical animal model we have demonstrated that explanted thyroid tissue transplanted into the Cell Pouch[TM] allows for restoration of normal hormone levels for triiodothyronine (T3) and thyroxine (T4).
-We believe these data demonstrate the potential of our Cell Pouch System[TM] to address significant unmet medical needs across a range of therapeutic indications.
+For example, we have demonstrated that patient cells gene-edited to produce factor VIII and transplanted into the Cell PouchTM are effective in restoring blood clotting in a preclinical animal model of hemophilia A. Furthermore, in a preclinical animal model we have demonstrated that explanted thyroid tissue transplanted into the Cell PouchTM allows for restoration of normal hormone levels for triiodothyronine (T3) and thyroxine (T4).
+We believe these data demonstrate the potential of our Cell Pouch SystemTM to address significant unmet medical needs across a range of therapeutic indications.